nxskok/pasias/docs/16-ordinal-nominal-response.md

-(o) What is the effect of increasing age?
+(k) What is the effect of increasing age?
 What is the effect of an increase in years of education?

 Solution